 F4201B.
 If the letter 'L' is to be indicated in the PRE INDICATOR, this shall have priority over the letters 'A' and 'P'.

-4.6.12.5 Target speed/distance bars and Release speed indicator
+4.6.12.5 Target speed/distance bars and Release speed indicator a) In Fully equipped area, the braking curves indicate their target speeds on the TARGET SPEED BAR (one at a time).

 Target speed